 Essure Lawsuits Begin

 Essure was approved for use by the FDA in 2002.
 Since that time, more than half a million women elected to receive the device.
 Since 2002, the FDA has received over 5,000 reports of injury.
 Essure lawsuits are now pending against its manufacturer citing defective design, negligence, failure to warn the public about the risks associated with the device, breach of implied and express warranty, fraud, willfully concealing the dangers of the device, misrepresenting the device’s safety and effectiveness, and improper training of medical professionals on how to implant the device.
-Essure lawsuits were first filed in 2012, and continue to be filed by victims.
+Essure lawsuits were first filed in 2012, and continue to be filed by people affected.

-What’s Next for the Essure Lawsuits?
+What’s Next For The Essure Lawsuits?

 In California, Judge Winifred Smith (Alameda County) recently issued a case management order for dozens of California Essure lawsuits.
 A case management order explains to the lawyers involved how the Judge would like the division of labor handled for such a large number of cases regarding the same product and claims made against it.

-Were You Injured by an Essure Implant?
+Were You Injured By An Essure Implant?

 If you or someone you love was injured or became pregnant after receiving an Essure implant, call Goldwater Law Firm.
 We’re ready to evaluate your case for no charge.
 Consultations are free and totally confidential.
 Goldwater Law Firm has a track record of successful representation of people who have been hurt or injured because of a defective medical device or medication.
 To learn more about how Goldwater Law Firm may be able to help you file an Essure lawsuit, contact us today.